alexandrabrown/lyrical-genre-predictor/README.md

 python3 main.py [tf_idf | count | binary | lsa] [naive_bayes | rocchio | knn | svm | kmeans | agglomerative | spectral | neural_network] <optional_filename>

 description:
 The program first vectorizes each training document (bag-of-words models) using the specified vectorization scheme, and then it classifies the testing documents using the specified algorithm.
-After training on 5000 testing documents evenly split between the five genres, if the optional_filename is not specified, it tests on another 500 documents; if it is specified, the program reads in the specified file and classfy it.
+After training on 5000 testing documents evenly split between the five genres, if the optional_filename is not specified, it tests on another 500 documents and outputs micro/macro precision/accuracy and F-score; if it is specified, the program reads in the specified file and classify it.